Ernyoke/certified-aws-solutions-architect-professional/06-monitoring/trusted-advisor.md

     - MFA on Root Account
     - EBS Public Snapshots
     - RDS Public Snapshots
-    - 50 service limit checks
+    - 50 service limit checks: checks the 50 most common service limits and identifies any where we are over 80% of that limit
 - Anything beyond these basic checks requires business or enterprise support plans
 - With business and enterprise support we get further 115 checks
 - We also get access to the AWS Support API